Welcome to today's edition of the Rush 24-7 podcast.

 They love Nasrallah in Syria, got wide support.

-And he's got whole total support and sometimes, wait a second here.
+And sometimes, wait a second here.

-I know how PR works, and I know that these these mass movements require all kinds of these are not even free societies we're talking about, where people can put posters up of who they like, put the wrong poster up, and you get gunned down in five minutes in most of these places.
+These are not even free societies we're talking about where people can put posters up of who they like, put the wrong poster up, and you get gunned down in five minutes in most of these places.

-I know how this PR works, and it's amazing.
+I know how this PR works.

-Uh so it's clear that there's an effort now to humanize uh and and and to uh uh soften uh the image of a bunch of terrorists has bottled do you know how long they have been around?
+So it's clear that there's an effort now to humanize and to soften the image of a bunch of terrorists.

 They are terrorists.

-Doing the right thing and being the big guy is never an easy thing, particularly when so many of uh members of your club resent you, and I would say that that represents the drive-by media.
+Doing the right thing and being the big guy is never an easy thing, particularly when so many of the members of your club resent you.

 So I went and got Crystal's piece.

-And Crystal, uh, in the weekly standard, Bill Crystal basically lays out what uh what I laid out yesterday, a lot of people are.
+And Crystal, in the Weekly Standard, Bill Crystal basically lays out what I laid out yesterday.

-And the question that we all have to ask ourselves is do we have a plan of dealing with a nuclear Iran beyond containment?
+And the question that we all have to ask ourselves is, do we have a plan of dealing with a nuclear Iran beyond containment?

-They mean go ahead and let them have the nukes, but then keep a sharp eye out.
+They mean, go ahead and let them have the nukes, but then keep a sharp eye out.

 But the real question is, do we want to deal with this?

-Now, I know some of you might say, what right do we have to say to country A, you can't have nukes, and country B, you can.
+Now, I know some of you might say, what right do we have to say to country A, you can't have nukes and country B, you can?

 It's called leadership.

-If you think we're evil, I know a lot of Americans do, because they're laden with self-loathing and guilt, but for the vast majority of people, we don't want another especially we don't want another Korea, North Korea, a nation with nukes that's constantly threatening to use them, constantly and can use them for blackmail.
+If you think we're evil, I know a lot of Americans do, because they're laden with self-loathing and guilt, but for the vast majority of people, we don't want another, especially we don't want another Korea, North Korea, a nation with nukes that's constantly threatening to use them, constantly, and can use them for blackmail.

-Uh when you have a nation that's out there actively suggesting they want nuclear weapons to blow Israel off the map or to do whatever else they want, you have to take this rather seriously.
+When you have a nation that's out there actively suggesting they want nuclear weapons to blow Israel off the map or to do whatever else they want, you have to take this rather seriously.

 And the real then challenge is if we say no, then what do we do about it?